DurgeshSingh1/portfolio-website/README.md

+# React Portfolio Project

 How to run the project

-Step 1 : Type npm start in terminal and press enter
+Step 1 : Type npm start in the terminal and press enter

-# React Portfolio Project

-- npx create react app

-- npm
-  - tailwind
-  - react icons
-- get custom fonts

-  - great vibes
-  - raleway
-  - add great vibes to tailwind config

-- add assets